 Until someone comes up with a study showing that poker causes ALS, the null hypothesis is what we return to: Poker does not seem to cause ALS.
 Bertrand Russell and Carl Sagan stated in one form or another that the onus is on the person making a claim.
 Those who want GMOs banned or labeled need to provide evidence they are dangerous, not just speculate that they might be.
 That is only slightly better than falsely asserting they have been proven dangerous, such as is being done by the Corn Nut in the top photo.
 I used it because I believe in getting out of the way when an opponent is making himself look ridiculous.

 Do we know that getting a green belt in karate doesn’t cause anxiety?
 Do we know that a surge in B’s in English class doesn’t increase pollution?
 No and no. Yet no one expresses fear of the hypothetical breakdowns of mental stability or air quality, even though there are no studies showing otherwise.
 By contrast, nearly 1,800 studies make a collection of data that strongly suggests GMOs are safe.
-And we know that its products include golden rice, which provides Third World children will regular doses of Vitamin A they would otherwise go without.
+And we know that its products include golden rice, which could provide Third World children with regular doses of Vitamin A if fear-based beaureacracy could be overcome.
 GMOs also saved the Hawaiian papaya and can make crops more drought- and pest-resistant.

 Still, the anti-GMO side remains standing, albeit on shaky ground.
 One company gloats that its strawberries are non-GMO, a redundancy since there are no GMO strawberries.
 They paste a non-GMO label on the packaging that also mentions their fruit is natural.
 In truth, however, the strawberries are a hybrid that has been substantially modified.
 It was unnatural human acts that rendered them delicious and nutritious.